sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ### Inline chat and code fixes

-In VS Code, you can also open Cody chat inline using the `+` icon.
-This opens a chat box which can be used for general chat questions or for code fixes and refactors.
-To ask Cody for an inline code fix, select a code snippet, then type `/fix` plus your desired code change.
+You can also open Cody's chat inline in VS Code using the `+` icon.
+This opens a chat box that can be used for general chat questions, code fixes, and refactors.
+Select a code snippet to ask Cody for an inline code fix, then type `/fix` plus your desired code change.
 Cody will generate edits, which you can accept or reject with the `Apply` button.

 You can also use the or `/touch` command in the inline chat box if you'd like Cody to place its output in a new file.